rwanderc/blog/_posts/2016-01-04-java-wits-counter.markdown

 {% highlight text %}
 Usage: java -jar WitsCounter.jar [host] [port] [interval] Connects to a Wits server through TCP Socket and prints the number of parameters being received per time interval.
-If Doesnot reconnect if connection fails.
+If Does not reconnect if connection fails.

 Mandatory arguments
   host          The IP of hostname of the server